franciscovillaescusa/CAMELS/docs/source/Profiles.rst

 Profiles
 =============

-For each snapshots, we provide three-dimensional spherically-averaged profiles of gas density, thermal pressure, gas mass-weighted temperature, and gas mass-weighted metallicity for the 1P, LH, and CV runs for both IllustrisTNG and SIMBA.
+For each snapshot, we provide three-dimensional spherically-averaged profiles of gas density, thermal pressure, gas mass-weighted temperature, and gas mass-weighted metallicity for the 1P, LH, and CV runs for both IllustrisTNG and SIMBA.

 Specifically, we use `illstack_CAMELS <https://github.com/emilymmoser/illstack_CAMELS>`_, a CAMELS-specific version  of the original, more general code `illstack <https://github.com/marcelo-alvarez/illstack>`_ to generate the three-dimensional profiles, extending radially from 0.01-10 comoving Mpc in 25 log10 bins.
 The profiles are stored in hdf5 format which can be read with the python script provided in the repository.